overwolf/overwolf.github.io/docs/start/sample-app-components.md

 This is a base class that holds the logic shared by the in_game and desktop windows, such as minimize/close, drag, etc.

-## odk-ts and types
+## types package

 Currently, the Overwolf SDK is written in javascript.
-These folders hold typescript wrappers and type definitions for the SDK methods used in this app.
+The [type definition file](../topics/type-definition-file) holds typescript type definitions for the SDK methods used in this app.

-We are constantly working on improving our SDK and both the odk-ts and the types definition file will be released as proper packages in the future.
+We released the types file as a [npm package](http://bit.ly/overwolf-types-npm), and the sample app used this package.

 ## icons